Jakatut/CI-CD-Pipeline-Tutorial/README.md

-# Instruction for creating a vue application with a CI/CD pipeline, hosted on Heroku
+# Creating a vue application with a CI/CD pipeline, hosted on Heroku

 ## What you'll need